EC Position Descriptions

 - Serve as the EC liaison to ASHA's Financial Planning Board.

-These tasks will be accomplished through a close working relationship with the National NSSLHA Program Director and ASHA National Office staff.
+These tasks will be accomplished through a close working relationship with the National NSSLHA Senior Director and ASHA National Office staff.

 Vice President for Government Affairs and Public Policy (GAPP)